 One basic implication of our results is that we expect p-wave and d-wave dark matter annihilation to produce more easily detectable signals than would have been expected from DMO halos.
 For example, while it is typical to suspect that p-wave annihilation ($\propto (v/c)^2)$) is suppressed to undetectable levels~\footnote{Though see \citet{johnson2019search}, who have investigated the role of the central black hole in altering the dark matter velocity dispersion.} in the Milky Way today (where $v \ll c$), we showed in section \ref{sec:implications} that this may not be the case.
 With the amplified velocities we see in our FIRE runs, the detection of (or interesting constraints on) thermal-relic p-wave dark matter may not be too far out of reach.
 In particular, by scaling the s-wave constraints from Fermi-LAT derived by \citet{Abazajian20}, we showed that a similar analysis could bring p-wave constraints to within a factor of $\sim 10$ of the naive thermal cross section (see the right middle panel of Figure \ref{fig:constraints}).
 Future analyses that include detailed simulation-inspired priors on the shape of the annihilation signal in these models, could potentially approach the thermal value.

 Another result worth highlighting is that we see significant scatter in the density profiles (and associated s-wave J-factor profiles) in our FIRE runs.
 As we begin to explore joint-constraints from multiple galaxies (e.g. M31 and the Milky Way) it will be important to allow for the possibility that even halos with similar halo masses are expected to have a large scatter in J-factor normalization.
-Figure \ref{fig:djdo}, for example, shows that the variance in our FIRE s-wave J-factors is larger than one order of magnitude for our sample at 1 degree from the Galactic Center, despite the fact that our halos have been fixed to have the same local density of dark matter at the solar location.
+Figure \ref{fig:djdo}, for example, shows that the variance in our FIRE s-wave J-factors is larger than one order of magnitude for our sample at few degrees from the Galactic Center, despite the fact that our halos have been fixed to have the same local density of dark matter at the solar location.
 Similarly, the p- and d-wave J-factor enhancement in our FIRE runs can vary considerably from halo to halo.
 This finding for galaxies with similar properties could be important for future surveys looking for J-factor signals in both our own galaxy and beyond.